 Jump to section

 Managing this fifth-generation diversity necessitates a heightened awareness of each generation’s distinct personality traits and perspectives on mental health.
-HR and People leaders must adeptly navigate and accommodate these differences.
+HR and people leaders must adeptly navigate and accommodate these differences.

 Recognizing and accommodating generational differences in the workplace

 Recent data from a Gallup and Walton Family Foundation survey demonstrates how different generations perceive their mental health challenges.
-For instance, more than one-third of Gen Z respondents described their mental health and emotional well-being as “poor” or “only fair,” while only 14% of the Silent Generation did the same.
+For instance, more than one-third of Gen Z respondents described their mental health and emotional wellbeing as “poor” or “only fair,” while only 14% of the Silent Generation did the same.

 Younger workers place a higher premium on workplace diversity, equity, and inclusion (DEI).
 Data from a Deloitte survey on Gen Z and Millennials underscores this: